-Dr. Camille Wardrop Alleyne is a rocket engineer, space scientist, internationally-acclaimed speaker, writer, educational leader and science ambassador.
-She has dedicated her 25-year career to advancing the areas of aerospace and space technology development, specifically in the fields of human and robotic space flight, space vehicle systems engineering, integration and testing and space (microgravity) research.
-In the last several years, Dr. Alleyne has emerged as an expert in the areas of space, science and technology application in international development, specifically focused on developing countries.
+Dr. Alleyne has had a 26-year career advancing the areas of aerospace and space technology development, specifically in the fields of human space flight, space vehicle systems engineering and space (microgravity) research.
+She is a leading architect in the commercialization of space, enabling space economies in low earth orbit and on the moon.
+Dr. Alleyne is also an expert in the areas of space, science and technology application in international development, specifically focused on developing countries.

 Dr. Alleyne holds a Bachelor of Science in Mechanical and Aerospace Engineering from Howard University, a Master of Science in Mechanical Engineering from Florida A&M University, a Master of Science in Aerospace Engineering from the University of Maryland, College Park and a Doctorate in Educational Leadership from the University of Houston.

 Dr. Alleyne, who was born in Trinidad and Tobago, is a licensed Private Pilot whose accomplishments include being a Finalist in the 2004 Astronaut Selection Program.
-She has received numerous awards and commendations from national and international organizations including being awarded Outstanding Woman in Aerospace by the National Society of Black Engineers; Distinguished Alumni award from FAMU/FSU College of Engineering; and Commendation Award by NASA Johnson Space Center Director for her outstanding leadership and contribution to NASA’s mission.
-In 2011, the National Institute for Higher Education, Research, Science and Technology (NIHERST) in Trinidad and Tobago named her as one of theCaribbean’s icons in Science and Technology.
+She has received numerous awards and commendations from national and international organizations including being awarded Outstanding Woman in Aerospace by the National Society of Black Engineers; Distinguished Alumni award from FAMU/FSU College of Engineering; Women of Color in STEM All-Star Technology Award.
+She is recognized as one of the Caribbean’s icons in Science and Technology.